kbenoit/kbenoit-jekyll-site/_cv/service.md

 University Service, London School of Economics and Political Science:

 *   Head of Department, Department of Methodology, 2011–2013.
+*   Director, Social and Economic Data Sciences Unit, 2016–present.
 *   Director of the Doctoral Training Centre, 2011–2013.

 _External examiner_ for Research Methods in the Department of Political Science, University College London, 2012-present.